defiant00/dnd/README.md

     * if they want to keep it hidden then have to occasionally do wisdom? throws vs others' perception checks
   * mini bag of holding
   * is own deity
+  * Meredith is the one who sent him on this quest.
+He doesn't like her.
 * ? the elven druid

 ### NPCs